The Best Things to Do Alone in Rhode Island

 Waves crash againist the shore on the stunning Rhode Island Cliff Walk.

-You can access the Cliff Walk in a short walk down Ruggles Ave from Breakers.
+You can access the Cliff Walk briefly down Ruggles Ave from Breakers.
 The Cliff Walk is a 3.5-mile-long trail showcasing Newport’s stunning shoreline and stunning Gilded Age mansions.

 Noah’s take: Think of the Cliff Walk as a perfect place for a nice solo walk.
 You can admire amazing architecture while watching the waves crash against cliffs.
 The photo opportunities are endless here.